Roi-Avraham/-ComputationalBiologyEx2/README.md

 # Installation
 In order to run this exercise, you have 2 options:
-<br> 1) Double-click on the Genetic_algorithm.exe file (takes 20 seconds more or less till the gui window appears)
+<br> 1) Double-click on the Genetic_algorithm.exe file (takes 20 seconds more or less till the gui window appears).
 <br> 2) You can run the Genetic_algorithm.py file by python Genetic_algorithm.py .
 In order to do so you will need to install by pip install the next libraries:
 * random